A - B - C - D - E - F - G - H - I - J - K -L - M - N - O - P - Q - R - S - T - W - Y

 Faulkner’s words surround a collage of three identical

-the top.
-Faulkner's words continue around the edge “So
+near the top.
+Faulkner's words continue around the edge

-what else can we do, being gentlemen, but listen to them being
+“So what else can we do, being gentlemen, but listen

 Folk artist born in Union, Mississippi, in 1905, lived in Newton